What Makes Our Pergola Kits Special?

 Where do you ship?

 All Pergola kits are shipped for free to the lower 48 states including:Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho,Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.
-We ship to Alaska and Hawaii for an additional $300.
-Please contact us for details.
-We also ship to anywhere in Canada for an additional $300 plus duties and taxes.
+Please contact us for shipments outside the contiguous United States.

 Please contact us via email at firstname.lastname@example.org or by phone at 1-877-563-0002 if you have any questions or we can be of any assistance.